Ook 'Sex and the City'-icoon Carrie Bradshaw drinkt graag Belgisch pintje: Stella Artois strikt Sarah Jessica Parker

 “Een geliefd personage bezocht.
 Kort en met een twist.
 Omdat, met dank aan Stella Artois, je goed kunt doen als je het gebruikelijke verandert”, aldus Jessica Parker bij de commercial van een paar seconden.
 Voor het biermerk werd de scène waarin Carrie Bradshaw door de straten van New York loopt en wordt verrast door een bus die door een plas water rijdt, overgedaan.
 Op de bus staat de zin te lezen ‘één fles is een maand schoon water'.

-Ondanks dat Carrie heel kort in beeld is, reageren haar fans lyrisch op haar comeback.
+Ondanks het feit dat Carrie heel kort in beeld is, reageren haar fans lyrisch op haar comeback.
 “Die muziek!
 Mijn hart stopte even met kloppen”, roept iemand uit.

 Hoe veel Stella Artois ervoor over had om Jessica Parker een rol in hun campagne te geven, is niet bekend.
 Het merk zegt sinds 2015 1,7 miljoen mensen in ontwikkelingslanden aan schoon water te hebben geholpen.